Society of Saint Pius X: Canonical visitation of seminary

 The first sign of curial intervention was a Vatican meeting on 26 March 1974.
 By June 1974, a commission of cardinals had been formed to inquire into the SSPX, and decided on a canonical visitation of the seminary by two Belgian priests, held 11–13 November 1974.
-Franz Schmidberger, later superior general of the society, said that their report was favourable.
+Franz Schmidberger, later the society's superior general during 1983–1994, said that their report was favourable.
 However, the seminarians and staff at Écône were shocked by some liberal theological opinions expressed by the two priests.
 In what he later described as a mood of "doubtlessly excessive indignation", Lefebvre wrote a declaration denouncing what he considered liberal trends "clearly evident" in the council and in the subsequent reforms.
 This document was leaked and published in January 1975, in the French Traditionalist Catholic journal Itinéraires.

 Lefebvre was in serious difficulties.
 In January 1975, Bishop Pierre Mamie of Fribourg wrote to Rome stating his intention to withdraw the pia unio status that his predecessor had granted.
 In the same month, Lefebvre was summoned to the Vatican, meeting with the cardinals on 13 February and 3 March.
-Lefebvre was surprised by their hostile tone: at one point a French cardinal, Gabriel-Marie Garrone, reportedly called him a "fool".
+Lefebvre was surprised by their hostility: at one point a French cardinal, Gabriel-Marie Garrone, reportedly called him a "fool".

 Growing tensions

-On 6 May 1975, with the approval of the cardinals, Bishop Mamie withdrew the SSPX's pia unio status.
+On 6 May 1975, with the cardinals' approval, Bishop Mamie withdrew the SSPX's pia unio status.
 Lefebvre instructed his lawyer to lodge appeals, and he ultimately petitioned the Supreme Tribunal of the Apostolic Signatura, which turned down the appeal.
 From this point onward, the SSPX was no longer recognised as a canonical organization.

-Lefebvre and the leadership of the society have always maintained that he was treated unfairly by the Roman Curia, that the suppression of the SSPX was unjust, and that the procedures violated the 1917 Code of Canon Law.
+Lefebvre and the society's leadership always maintained that he was treated unfairly by the Roman Curia, that the suppression of the SSPX was unjust, and that the procedures violated the 1917 Code of Canon Law.

 The SSPX continued to operate in spite of its discountenance.
 In the consistory of 24 May 1976, Pope Paul VI rebuked Archbishop Lefebvre by name—reportedly the first time in 200 years that a pope had publicly reprimanded a Catholic bishop—and appealed to him and his followers to change their minds.

 Lefebvre announced that he intended to confer ordination on some of his students at the end of June 1976.
 On 12 June 1976, the Nuncio in Switzerland was given instructions to inform Lefebvre that, by special order of Pope Paul VI, he was forbidden to do so.
-On 25 June 1976, Archbishop Giovanni Benelli, the deputy Secretary of State, wrote directly to Lefebvre, confirming, by special mandate of the Pope, the prohibition to administer the holy orders, and warning him of the canonical penalties for Lefebvre himself and those whom he would ordain.
-Lefebvre ignored the warnings, and went ahead with the ordinations on 29 June 1976.
+On 25 June 1976, Archbishop Giovanni Benelli, the deputy Secretary of State, wrote directly to Lefebvre, confirming, by the Pope's special mandate, the prohibition to administer the holy orders, and warning him of the canonical penalties for Lefebvre himself and those whom he would ordain.
+Lefebvre ignored the warnings and went ahead with the ordinations on 29 June 1976.